 Our endeavour at Stragiliti (www.Stragiliti.net) is to make such enterprise low code application platforms affordable for small and medium businesses as well as for unique spaces within larger organizations.
 Roughly 50% of the applications rapidly delivered on the Stragiliti platform depicted in the link below are modernization of legacy applications, using the iterative prototyping approach mentioned above.

-The next decade will see the rapid popularization of low code development in larger companies as week as in small and medium businesses.
+The next decade will see the rapid popularization of low code development in larger companies as well as in small and medium businesses.
 So, take a deeper look at your application portfolio.
 You can confidently think of replacing applications that you considered ‘too difficult or expensive to replace’ – especially if that change is critical to your business.
 Get in touch with us using this link

-and ask for a free consulting session on how to move forward if you have a legacy application you want to migrate immediately
+And ask for a free consulting session on how to move forward if you have a legacy application you want to migrate immediately